glFusion/quizzer/README.md

 When a quiz is started the pool of questions is set in the user's session variable.

 ### Scoring Levels
-(optional) Up to three levels are available, based on Uikit styles: Good (green), Warning (yello/orange) and Fail (red).
-You can enter up to three percentage values here separated by the pipe (|) character.
+(optional) Up to three levels are available, based on Uikit styles: Good (green), Warning (yellow/orange) and Fail (red).
+You can enter one or two percentage values here separated by the pipe (|) character.

 Typically you would enter one or two values.
+For example:
-For example "80" will show scores ov 80% and higher as "passing" and lower scores as "failing".
+  - `80` will show scores of 80% and higher as "passing" and lower scores as "failing".
+  - `80|60` means that 80% and higer is "passing", 60% - 79% is "warning" and below 60% is "failing".

-If zero is entered then all scores are considered "passing".
+If zero is entered or the field is empty then all scores are considered "passing".

 ### Message if Passed
 (optional) Enter a message to be displayed on the final screen if the score is passing, such as "Congratulations"